*Updated October 2022

 Cybersecurity is an increasingly important field.
-Last year we witnessed a rise in cybercrimes, such as ransomware.
+Last year, we witnessed a rise in cybercrime such as ransomware.
 Hackers are organizing and combining attack vectors to launch large-scale attacks.
-Consequently, trends in cybersecurity follow the need for new, innovative, and integrated cybersecurity solutions.
+New cybersecurity challenges result in the need for new, innovative, and integrated cybersecurity solutions.

 Luckily, as hackers become better at their jobs, so do digital security teams and cybersecurity startups.
-And at the same time, governments and supranational organizations are putting in efforts to instate policies that improve CS not just in federal but also in private companies and organizations.
+At the same time, governments and supranational organizations are putting in the effort to instate policies that improve CS not just on a federal level but also in private companies and organizations.

 To put it plainly, soon, companies will likely have to comply with certain cybersecurity regulations.
 Some examples are the NIS2 directive in the EU or the fact that CISOs (Chief Information Security Officer) may soon become mandatory in US board rooms.
 So it’s never been a better time to look for new cybersecurity technologies, IT security solutions, and cybersecurity startups that can revolutionize the way we protect our data.

 But for investors, CTOs, and R&D teams finding innovative cybersecurity startups is always a challenge.
 Where do they start the search?
 Is there a way to simplify and speed up the process?
 Today, we will go through some traditional and new methods that you can use to make a well-informed decision.
-We will talk about research, consultancy firms, and Valuer as ways to discover cybersecurity companies.How to search for the top cybersecurity startups
+We will talk about research, consultancy firms, and our platform - Valuer - as ways to discover top cybersecurity startups.How to search for the top cybersecurity startups

-Let’s take a look at each approach to find cybersecurity startups and new cybersecurity technologies.
+Let’s take a look at each approach to find cybersecurity startups along with new cybersecurity solutions and technologies.

 Today, most of our research begins with search engines like Bing, Yahoo, and really - mostly Google.
-When it comes to searching for new cybersecurity technologies, information technology security, or cybersecurity companies, it’s always tricky to get the full picture.
+When it comes to searching for new cybersecurity technologies, information technology security, or cybersecurity companies, it’s always tricky to get insights that are relevant to you.
 After all, these search engines aren’t exactly designed to provide the sort of specific information that you are looking for.